embedthis/exp-html-skeleton/README.md

 "mode" property in package.json.
 By default, debug mode will disable minification and mangling of scripts.

-### To configure in expansive.json:
+### Configure

+#### expansive.json

-* compile-less-css.enable -- Enable the compile-less-css service to process less files.
+* compile-less-css.enable &mdash; Enable the compile-less-css service to process less files.
-* compile-less-css.stylesheet -- Primary stylesheet to update if any less file changes.
+* compile-less-css.stylesheet &mdash; Primary stylesheet to update if any less file changes.
     If specified, the "dependencies" map will be automatically created.
-* compile-less-css.dependencies -- Explicit map of dependencies if not using "stylesheet".
+* compile-less-css.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
-* compile-less-css.documents -- Array of less files to compile.
+* compile-less-css.documents &mdash; Array of less files to compile.
-* prefix-css.enable - Enable running autoprefixer on CSS files to handle browser specific extensions.
+* prefix-css.enable &mdash; Enable running autoprefixer on CSS files to handle browser specific extensions.
-* minify-css.enable - Enable minifying CSS files.
+* minify-css.enable &mdash; Enable minifying CSS files.
-* minify-js.enable - Enable minifying script files.
+* minify-js.enable &mdash; Enable minifying script files.
-* minify-js.files - Array of files to minify.
+* minify-js.files &mdash; Array of files to minify.
 Files are relative to 'source'.
-* minify-js.compress - Enable compression of script files.
+* minify-js.compress &mdash; Enable compression of script files.
-* minify-js.mangle - Enable mangling of Javascript variable and function names.
+* minify-js.mangle &mdash; Enable mangling of Javascript variable and function names.
-* minify-js.dotmin - Set '.min.js' as the output file extension after minification.
+* minify-js.dotmin &mdash; Set '.min.js' as the output file extension after minification.
 Otherwise will be '.js'.
-* minify-js.exclude - Array of files to exclude from minification.
+* minify-js.exclude &mdash; Array of files to exclude from minification.
 Files are relative to 'source'.

 ```
 {